Set up TLS (or SSL) inspection on Chrome devices

-Secure Sockets Layer (SSL) inspection is a security feature provided by third-party web filters.
+Transport Layer Security (TLS) inspection (also known as SSL inspection) is a security feature provided by third-party web filters.
 It allows you to set up your web filter to detect online threats.

-Tip: Set up SSL inspection early during your deployment to ensure users can access websites without issues.
+Tip: Set up TLS inspection early during your deployment to ensure users can access websites without issues.

 Before you start

-To set up SSL inspection, keep in mind:
+To set up TLS inspection, keep in mind:

 - Server Name Indication (SNI) is not currently supported.
 However, there is an open request for this feature.

-- Users can’t use multiple sign-in access if SSL inspection is enabled.
+- Users can’t use multiple sign-in access if TLS inspection is enabled.

 Transparent proxiesAbout transparent proxies

-Transparent, or in-line, proxies determine a requested URL by looking at the SSL certificate.
-In most cases, the domain name associated with the SSL certificate (Common Name) matches the URL being requested.
+Transparent, or in-line, proxies determine a requested URL by looking at the TLS certificate (or SSL certificate).
+In most cases, the domain name associated with the TLS certificate (Common Name) matches the URL being requested.
 The proxy checks the Common Name against a URL whitelist to decide whether or not the traffic should be allowed.
-However, many large organizations purchase wildcard SSL certificates that don’t use an explicit URL for the Common Name.
+However, many large organizations purchase wildcard TLS certificates that don’t use an explicit URL for the Common Name.
 For example, Google uses *.google.com as the Common Name for many of the URLs that are required for Chrome devices to work.

 The certificate information looks like this: